rcasanovan/SwiftData/README.md

 ## Additional tools / technologies
 * [Swift-format](https://github.com/apple/swift-format): swift-format provides the formatting technology for SourceKit-LSP and the building blocks for doing code formatting transformations.
+* SwiftData: SwiftData is Apple's framework introduced to simplify the management of persistent data in Swift apps.
+It leverages the Swift language and integrates seamlessly with SwiftUI, offering an easier, more developer-friendly alternative to Core Data, which has traditionally been used for managing complex data models and relationships in iOS/macOS apps.
+* Testing: a new native framework introduced by Apple to simplify and modernize the way tests are written in Swift.
+This framework complements XCTest and is designed to align closely with the Swift language's features, offering a more expressive and Swift-centric way to write tests.
+It moves away from the more verbose, Objective-C-inspired syntax of XCTest.